danielhenrymantilla/lifetimes.rs/src/what-is-a-lifetime.md

 For the rest of this first section, I will thus be using:
   - "lifetime", to talk of what Rust denotes with `'tick`;
-  - life-time, to talk about when some value / instance is alive (and pay thus special interest to it dying / being moved).
+  - life-time, to talk about when some value / instance is alive (paying special attention to it dying / being moved).

 #### <span style="text-decoration: line-through;">life</span>times